-- Citizens Advice Where to start if you have a problem with adult social care: This page gives information if things go wrong and where to start if you want to sort out a problem and how to complain.
-Available at: https://www.citizensadvice.org.uk/health/nhs-and-socialcare-complaints/complaining-about-social-careservices/where-to-start-if-you-have-a-problem-with-adultsocial-care/. - Local Government & Social Care Ombudsman How to complain.
-Available at: https://www.lgo.org.uk/how-to- complain.
+Citizens Advice - Where to start if you have a problem with adult social care: This page gives information if things go wrong regarding adult social care and where to start if you want to sort out a problem and how to complain regarding adult social care.
+Local Government & Social Care Ombudsman - How to complain.
+The Local Government and Social Care Ombudsman website has information about how to complain.